Towards Understanding Link Predictor Generalizability Under Distribution Shifts: Conclusion

 \section{Conclusion}

-This work proposes a simple dataset splitting strategy for inducing structural shift relevant for link prediction.
-The effect of this structural shift was then benchmarked on ogbl-collab and ogbl-ppa and shown to pose a unique challenge for current SOTA LP models and generalization methods.
-Further analysis with EMD calculations demonstrated that generalization under this new structural shift may require techniques which go beyond influencing the structure of the graph data.
-As such, our proposed dataset splitting strategy provides a new challenge for SOTA LP models and opportunities to expand research for generalizing under structural shifts.
+This work proposes LPShift, a simple dataset splitting strategy for inducing structural shift relevant for link prediction.
+The effect of this structural shift was then benchmarked on 16 shifted versions of ogbl-collab, ppa, and ddi, posing a unique challenge for SOTA GNN4LP models and generalization methods versus the HeaRT baseline.
+Further analysis indicates that current generalization methods improve performance under LPShift in scenarios with diverse pairwise structures amongst training samples.
+This indicates promising future directions for targeted graph data augmentation and invariant learning methods to improve generalization under distribution shift in the link prediction task.
+Regarding this, LPShift also demonstrates that GNN4LP as standalone models are vulnerable to distribution shift induced by pairwise heuristics.
+Given the severity of structural shift induced by LPShift, future work can consider relaxing the threshold between sample distributions or consider mixing structural heuristics to better mimic real-world distribution shift and the complexities therein.